 When will I receive my 1098-T

-In accordance with IRS regulations for the 2016 tax year will be available no later than January 31.
-Your 1098-T will be mailed no later than January 31, 2017 only if you elect not to receive your form electronically, or if the current tax year was your first year of attendance at Columbus State University.
+In accordance with IRS regulations for the 2017 tax year will be available no later than January 31.
+Your 1098-T will be mailed no later than January 31, 2018 only if you elect not to receive your form electronically, or if the current tax year was your first year of attendance at Columbus State University.
 You may elect to receive your 1098-T electronically, if you received a 1098-T from Columbus State University last year.
 This will allow you access to your 1098-T as soon as it is available.
-To sign up for electronic delivery, please log on to the TCRS website at www.1098-t.com and click the "Access My Record" link.
+To sign up for electronic delivery, please visit https://heartland.ecsi.net/index.main.html#/access/eConsent and follow the instructions on the web form.
 You must provide a valid email address for notification that your form is available.